-- Gambling losses to the extent of gambling winnings.
-Gambling winnings must be included in federal adjusted gross income (Form 740, Line 9).
+Gambling losses to the extent of gambling winnings.
+Gambling winnings must be included in federal adjusted gross income (Form 740, Line 5).
 (Note: Gambling losses must be verified by supplemental records.
-These include a diary and unredeemed tickets, payment slips and winning statements.) - Federal estate tax on income in respect of a decedent. - Amortizable bond premium on bonds acquired before October 23, 1986. - Deduction for repayment of amounts under a claim of right if more than \$3,000.
+These include a diary and unredeemed tickets, payment slips and winning statements.)

+Federal estate tax on income in respect of a decedent.

+Amortizable bond premium on bonds acquired before October 23, 1986.

+Deduction for repayment of amounts under a claim of right if more than \$3,000.
 See federal Publication 525.

-Unrecovered investment in a pension. - Impairment-related work expenses of a disabled person.
+Unrecovered investment in a pension.

+Impairment-related work expenses of a disabled person.
+Casualty and theft losses of income-producing property.